 - Poor formatting. …No, you shouldn’t copy-paste your original message in a Word document into an email.
 It makes an HTML mess.

 What happens if a specific recipient never opens your emails?

-But if you start applying these strategies to craft better email, you can turn this ship around.
+But if you start applying these strategies to craft a better and professional email, you can turn this ship around.

 Being generally relevant no longer cuts it.
-People only open email when they can instantly tell that it will specifically benefit them.
-That’s where segmentation comes in.
+People only open an email when they can instantly tell that it will specifically benefit them.

 How can you be more relevant to your target customers?
 Let’s look at some of the most common ways emails can be segmented.

 Knowing where your customers are, helps you tap into weather patterns.

 You’re not talking to Wisconsoners about opening up the swimming pool in April.
 But you would be if the customer is in Mississippi.

 Someone in Texas isn’t likely to know what a roof rake is.
 But someone in Maine would.

 Tap into large area celebrations, sporting events, and shared qualities.